Longnor, Shropshire: Church

-St. Mary's Church is a Grade 1 Listed Building in the medieval Early English style.
+St. Mary's Church is a Grade I Listed Building in the medieval Early English style.
 It has been continually and carefully conserved down the centuries.
 Two new stained glass windows were installed in 2000, to mark the turn of the millennium.

 Originally a chapel for Condover, it became a private chapel for the Corbett family of Longnor Hall, before taking on the function of a parish church.

 Longnor was the birthplace of Samuel Lee (1783–1852), a linguist, Cambridge academic and Anglican cleric, whose translations from the Bible and other religious works into Arabic and other languages helped to launch the missionary activities of the Evangelical movement in the first half of the 19th century.

 Education

 Longnor CE Primary School, the village primary school, had 112 pupils aged five to eleven in January 2011.
 Its 2018 SAT results put it in England's top 1 per cent of schools for the proportion of children reaching and exceeding expected standards in writing and mathematics.

 Its attached pre-school section is called Little Owls.
 The nearest secondary school is in Church Stretton.